nzhong12/nzhong12/README.md

 I also enjoy the challenge of academic contests.
 Crafting solutions to creative problems is always exciting, and I've joined an amazing community along the way.

-Currently, I am:
+I have:
-- 🛡️ Interning at Raytheon to support EarthData services
+- 🛡️ Interned at Raytheon to support EarthData services
-- 🧬 Exploring diffusion models in medical imaging research
+- 🧬 Explored diffusion models in medical imaging, researched static analysis for open-source codebases

 Thanks for stopping by!
 Feel free to reach out 😊